The Great Escape

 By now you are probably asking, "What about 1 Thessalonians 4:16-17?”
 This passage of scripture has been interpreted by many to mean that the Lord will remove the church.
 However, as we have seen, there are many scriptures that indicate this cannot be an accurate interpretation.
 Any time we read something with a preconceived idea, it is very easy to "read in" something that is not really there.
 Actually, this verse does not say that Jesus is coming to take us to heaven, just that we will meet in the air at His return.
 Read it carefully.

-"For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
-And the dead in Christ will rise first.
-Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
-And thus we shall always be with the Lord" (1 Thes.
+“For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord” (1 Thes.
 4:16-17).

 It only seems "polite" that we should go out to meet the Lord when He returns.
 If an important person was coming to visit us, shouldn't we go out to meet him by the street?
-If the person was very important, we might even greet him at the airport.
-In Jesus' case, it appears we will meet Him before He lands!
+If the person was very important, we might even greet h im at the airport, and in Jesus' case, it appears we will meet Him before He lands!

-I do not think this idea to be too farfetched in view of the other supernatural things that will be happening at the same time - things like the dead being raised and those who are living being changed from mortals to immortals (1 Cor.
+This idea isn’t too farfetched in view of the other supernatural things that will be happening at the same time - things like the dead being raised and those who are living being changed from mortals to immortals (1 Cor.
 15:51-53)!
-Supernatural bodily transportation by the Holy Spirit is not unheard of, you know.
+Supernatural bodily transportation by the Holy Spirit is not unheard of you know.
 The term "caught up" (harpadzo in Greek) in 1 Thes.
 4:17 is the same as "caught away" in Acts 8:39.
-In this case, Philip had just baptized the Ethiopian eunuch and then "the Spirit of the Lord caught Philip away, so that the eunuch saw him no more; and he went on his way rejoicing.
-But Philip was found at Azotus" (Acts 8:39-40).
+In this case, Philip had just baptized the Ethiopian eunuch and then ...the Spirit of the Lord caught away Philip, that the eunuch saw him no more: ...
+But Philip was found at Azotus:...
+(Acts 8:39-40).
 Philip was in Jerusalem when the angel of the Lord told him to go south on the road to Gaza (Acts 8:25-26).
-It was somewhere on this road where he preached the Gospel to the Ethiopian and then was supernaturally transported to Azotus.
+It was somewhere on this road where he preached the gospel to the Ethiopian and then was supernaturally transported to Azotus.
 It depends upon exactly where this event took place, but Philip was transported over a distance of 15-50 miles!
-Ten miles or ten thousand miles, it is no more difficult for God!
+Ten miles or ten thousand miles, it makes no difference to God!

-If I may speculate, it could be that at Christ's return we will meet Him in the air and be transported to the Mount of Olives, which is where Christ ascended into the clouds (He left in the clouds and He will return in the clouds) as the disciples watched (Acts 1:9-12).
-As the disciples watched, two angels spoke to them saying, "Men of Galilee, why do you stand gazing up into heaven?
-This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven" (Acts 1:11).
+If I may speculate, it could be that at Christ's return, we will meet Him in the air and be transported to the Mount of Olives, which is where Christ ascended into the clouds (He left in the clouds and He will return in the clouds ) as the disciples watched (Acts 1:9-12).
+As the disciples watched two angels spoke to them saying, "...why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen Him go into heaven" (Acts 1:11).

 Jesus warned us not to believe anyone who would say that He had returned saying He is here or He is there.
 His coming will be such that everyone will be able to know beyond a shadow of a doubt that He has returned, like the lightning that is seen from the east to the west (see Matt.
 24:26-27).
 Therefore, it does not seem strange to me that something of a very supernatural sort such as this must happen at Christ's return so that it would be impossible to be deceived by others who claim to be Christ.

 If this is the case, that we are to go to Jerusalem at Christ's return, it will probably be for the conference of all conferences!
 The theme will be the Kingdom of God and the keynote speaker will be The King of Kings!
-He will appoint those who will be in authority to rule and reign with Him for a thousand years and we will see the answer to our prayer, "Thy Kingdom come, Thy will be done on Earth as it is in Heaven!"
+He will appoint those who will be in authority to rule and reign with Him for a thousand years and we will see the answer to our prayer, "Thy Kingdom come, Thy will be done on earth as it is in heaven!"
+All this could happen in a moment, in the twinkling of an eye, with no passage of time as we know it.
+In other words, we would instantly be equipped to rule with Christ in His kingdom.

-There are many sincere, heaven-bound, God-fearing Christians who hold to the escape rapture view.
-Some of these, because of their obedience to the Holy Spirit, have been faithful to win souls and increase the Kingdom, working to "salt" society despite this "escapology" doctrine.
-In general, however, I believe this doctrine tends to inhibit the work of preparation that must be completed for kingdom of God to appear and causes God's people to misunderstand their purpose on earth.
+There are many genuine God-fearing Christians who hold to the escape rapture view.
+Some of these, because of their obedience to the Holy Spirit, have been faithful to win souls and increase the Kingdom and work to "salt" society despite the "Great Escape" doctrine.
+Nevertheless, this teaching also causes many to disengage and give up on the culture and, by default, give it over to the ungodly.